TheAngryDarling/SwiftWebRequest/README.md

 Download Web Request

-Note: due to compatibility issues with OpenSwift < 4.1.4 session.downloadTask not working A workaround is put in place by usingthe session.dataTask that mimics the process.
+Note: due to compatibility issues with OpenSwift < 4.1.4 session.downloadTask not working A workaround is put in place by using the session.dataTask that mimics the process.
 ```Swift
 let session = URLSession(configuration: URLSessionConfiguration.default)
 let request = WebRequest.DownloadRequest(URL(string: "http://.....")!, usingSession: session) { r in